 And after all there are people who don’t speak any foreign languages at all, so by learning one, you're already ahead of the game.

-3. Talk To Yourself In Your Target Language
+3. Talk to Yourself in Your Target Language to Normalise Mistakes

 A great way to build confidence and become comfortable speaking your new language is to start by speaking to yourself.

 Whether you are cooking your dinner, driving to work, or even taking a bath, it doesn't matter!
 You can practice speaking on your own anytime!